 This ranch owner only allows a very select number of hunters each year to hunt his ranch, run by him, mainly for enjoyment and to manage a healthy deer herd.
 Fantastic accommodations coupled with Black Angus steaks grilling over the mesquite fire at the end of the day along with a cold beer or a glass of fine wine.
 It just doesn’t get any better.

 Quail hunting or red stag can be included with this hunt.
 Texas non-resident license is $300.
 Hunters are met in Amarillo.
 Extremely limited openings, call for availability.
 HCU’s Scott Steinkruger has been on this ranch.
 Hunt WDP806.
 WDP806 Hunt Photos.

 Here is the best opportunity for a quality Arizona Coues deer without going across the border into old Mexico and you can get a tag.
-This outfitter specializes in archery hunts, but his gun hunts tend to run near 100 percent success on bucks averaging over 85 inches.
+This outfitter specializes in archery hunts, with over 90 percent success and his gun hunts tend to run near 100 percent success on bucks averaging over 85 inches.